-This never needs to happen and the simple way to overcome it is to put as much attention and time into creating your power outro as I have suggested in tip #3 with your power intro.
-One of the most powerful way to end is with a quote or compelling image which sums up your entire presentation and will stay with your audience long after they leave the room.
+This never needs to happen, and the simple way to overcome it is to put as much attention and time into creating your power outro as I have suggested in tip #3 with your power intro.
+One of the most powerful ways to end is with a quote or compelling image which sums up your entire presentation and will stay with your audience long after they leave the room.

 Think about it for a moment.

 What happens to your breathing? …Short, sharp shallow breaths?

 What happens to your mouth?
 It dries up like a water-starved pond in the middle of a long summer drought.

 Your shoulders and body? …Relaxed and calm or hunched up and tense?

 The sweaty palms and tapping foot are just further signs of how you use your body and the state you go into when tense or nervous.

 Now, this is not the best state to be in when you’re about to deliver.
 You want to be in the performance zone.